dkress59/wordpress-api-client/usage/authentication.md

 ## WP-Nonce

 The WP-Nonce is a WordPress built-in which you can utilise to authenticate your client.
-This authentification option works best in the wp-admin context, for example if you are developing a __JS/TS SPA for a designated options page__ inside the WordPress Admin.
+This authentication option works best in the wp-admin context, for example if you are developing a __JS/TS SPA for a designated options page__ inside the WordPress Admin.